Fred Tuttle: Military service

 Tuttle served in the United States Army during World War II.
-He participated in military actions in Europe, first with the Military Police, and then Army Corps of Engineers.
+He participated in military actions in Europe, first with the Military Police, and then the Army Corps of Engineers.

 Post-World War II

-In 1947, Tuttle married Ida May Foote (1916-2000) in Canterbury, New Hampshire.
-They divorced and in 1953, Tuttle married Charlotte Lorraine Perry (1929-1999) in White River Junction, Vermont.
-He married Dorothy L. (Hilts) (1929-2011) in Maine in 1961.
+In 1947, Tuttle married Ida May Foote (1916–2000) in Canterbury, New Hampshire.
+They divorced and in 1953, Tuttle married Charlotte Lorraine Perry (1929–1999) in White River Junction, Vermont.
+He married Dorothy L. (Hilts) (1929–2011) in Maine in 1961.

 Later career

 Tuttle retired from farming in 1984 and engaged in gardening and other hobbies.
 After his retirement, he appeared in several movies directed by Vermont filmmaker John O'Brien, including Nosey Parker and Man with a Plan.
 He starred in the latter, playing a retired farmer who decides to run for U.S. Representative from Vermont.

-In 1998, Tuttle was persuaded to run in the Republican U.S. Senate primary.
+In 1998, Tuttle was persuaded to run in the Republican U.S. Senate primary as a way to publicize Man with a Plan.
 His opponent was Jack McMullen, a multi-millionaire who had lived in Massachusetts for most of his adult life.
-McMullen faced opposition from some Vermont Republicans who felt that he was a carpetbagger who apparently moved to Vermont for the sole purpose of establishing residency for a Senate run.
-The Vermont primary structure allows Democrats and Independents to vote in the Republican primary, and many people foresaw the possibility that Tuttle would beat McMullen by drawing votes across party lines.
-In addition, some may have hoped that a Tuttle campaign would help to publicize the film Man with a Plan.
+O'Brien and Tuttle targeted McMullen as a carpetbagger who apparently moved to Vermont for the sole purpose of establishing residency for a Senate run.
+Vermont's open primary structure allowed Democrats and Independents to vote in the Republican primary, and many political observers foresaw the possibility that Tuttle could draw votes across party lines.

 Tuttle campaigned on a platform that seemed absurdist by the standards of contemporary politics.
-McMullen and the state Republican Party challenged Tuttle's ballot petition and got 95 of his signatures invalidated.
-Tuttle needed 23 more to stay on the ballot and he received 2,309 more signatures.
-McMullen then gave flowers to Tuttle in the hospital while Tuttle was there for knee surgery.
+McMullen and the state Republican Party challenged Tuttle's nominating petitions and got 95 signatures invalidated.
+Tuttle needed to obtain 23 more to stay on the ballot, and proceeded to obtain 2,309.
+McMullen sent flowers to Tuttle while Tuttle was hospitalized for knee surgery.

-During the radio-broadcast debate, Tuttle asked a series of humorous local knowledge questions rather than political questions.
-McMullen was unable to correctly pronounce the names of several Vermont towns, or correctly answer Fred's question "How many teats a Holstein got?" answering "Six", instead of the correct four.
-In the primary, Tuttle defeated McMullen by ten percentage points.
-Winning the primary with 55 percent of the vote, Tuttle promptly endorsed the incumbent Democrat, Patrick Leahy.
+During their debate on Vermont Public Radio, Tuttle asked a series of humorous local knowledge questions.
+McMullen was unable to correctly pronounce the names of several Vermont towns, or correctly answer Tuttle's dairy farming-related questions, such as "How many teats a Holstein got?" answering "Six", instead of the correct four.
+In the primary, Tuttle defeated McMullen by ten percentage points and promptly endorsed the incumbent Democrat, Patrick Leahy.

-Tuttle's subsequent election campaign against Leahy saw him continue to receive publicity.
-He continued to endorse Leahy, saying of him, "He knows how many tits on a cow."
+Tuttle's subsequent general election campaign continued to generate publicity.
+He made several joint appearances with Leahy and continued to endorse him, saying "He knows how many tits on a cow."
 Tuttle commented that he did not really want to win because he would have to move to Washington, D.C.
-Despite his endorsement of his opponent, Tuttle garnered 48,051 votes (22 percent of the vote) in the actual election.
+Despite endorsing his opponent, Tuttle garnered 48,051 votes (22 percent of the vote) in the actual election.

 Tuttle was described by Senator Leahy as "the distilled essence of Vermonthood".
 He was considered by many to be an example of both the "everyman" and of the unique individualist.